TrushaParam/TrushaParam/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋
-I'm thrilled to welcome you to my GitHub profile, where I, a passionate Master of Data Science student, explore the multifaceted world of data and its boundless possibilities.
-With a strong foundation in data analytics and an insatiable curiosity for all things data-related, I invite you to delve into the projects and repositories that reflect my journey and expertise in this dynamic field.
+I'm thrilled to welcome you to my GitHub profile, where I, a passionate Master of Data Science graduate, explore the multifaceted world of data and its boundless possibilities.
+With a strong foundation in data analytics and an insatiable curiosity for all things data-related, I would like to invite you to delve into the projects and repositories that reflect my journey and expertise in this dynamic field.

 📊 **Data Analysis, Machine Learning, NLP, and Visualization**